-Many ex-smokers say quitting was the hardest thing they ever did.
+Many people who quit smoking say it was the hardest thing they ever did.
 Yet millions of people have been able to do it—and you can, too.

 Nicotine in tobacco is addictive.
 When you quit, the level of nicotine drops in your body.
 Because of addiction, your body wants more nicotine.
 Withdrawal is the way your body reacts to not having the nicotine it’s gotten used to.
-Withdrawal feels different for every smoker.
+Withdrawal feels different for everyone.

 - Intense cravings for nicotine

 Symptoms can start within two to three hours after your last cigarette.

 Smoking triggers are “high risk” situations or cues that bring on the urge to smoke.
 There are four types—most people experience at least one of each.